-The recent Japanese earthquake and ensuing tsunami may have had you checking if your homeowners insurance cover nuclear accidents.
+The recent Japanese earthquake and ensuing tsunami may have had you checking if your homeowners insurance covers nuclear accidents.
 Standard homeowners insurance and renters insurance policies do not cover earthquakes or flood damage.
 You have to purchase those coverages separately.
 Okay, but what if you live near one of America’s 104 nuclear power plants?
 Would your homeowners insurance cover nuclear accidents or could you purchase nuclear insurance for homeowners?
 Here again, the answer is no on both counts.
 But the good news is you don’t have to.

 Insurance companies exclude nuclear accidents from their covered perils.
 In fact, they are forbidden by law from offering it.
 They don’t sell it to property owners, nor do they insure nuclear power plants because the Price-Anderson Act places all liability for damages exceeding $10 billion for a nuclear accident on the federal government.
-The first $10 billion is in a fund maintained by America’s nuclear industry (which currently has a claim capacity in excess of $12.5, according to the US Nuclear Regulatory Commission’s website).
+The first $10 billion is in a fund maintained by America’s nuclear industry (which currently has a claim capacity in excess of $12.5 billion, according to the US Nuclear Regulatory Commission’s website).

 The Price-Anderson Act was enacted by Congress in 1957.
 Price-Anderson covers claims for damages arising from operation of a nuclear facility, storage or transport of nuclear fuel and waste and any incident involving theft or sabotage, according to USNRC’s website.
 Coverage includes reimbursements for personal injury, sickness, property damage and living expenses if you are under a mandatory order to evacuate.